git-town/git-town/CONTRIBUTING.md

 * install the [requirements](#requirements)
 * fork and clone the repository to your machine
 * run `bundle` to install ruby gems
-* run `bundle exec rake` to make sure all tests pass
+* optionally run `bundle exec rake` to make sure all tests pass on your machine

 ## Testing